Guillaume-Lechevallier/chrisflix/README.md

 the system, the server can transcode `.mkv` files to MP4 on the fly so they play in the browser.

+For transcoding to work you must have the **ffmpeg** executable installed and accessible in your `PATH`.
+On Windows, download a static build from the [official website](https://ffmpeg.org/download.html) and add the `bin` directory to your environment variables.

 ## Backend

 Run the backend with Flask: